Ham Stew with Beef and Bacon: Popular with Meat Lovers

-Stew meat works perfectly.
+Cubed Chuck Roast: Stew meat works perfectly.
 I try to buy chuck roast on sale, cut it up myself, and freeze it for future stew.

-Bacon is essential to this stew.
+Bacon: Bacon is essential to this stew.
 If you want to use pre-cooked bacon pieces, be sure to add bacon grease to brown the stew meat.
 Although you can use oil instead, bacon grease adds a ton of flavor.

-Yellow onions are the best for most soups, in my opinion.
+Onions: Yellow onions are the best for most soups, in my opinion.
 White onions will work, too.
 Frozen onions are also fabulous and more convenient.

 My preferred apple for this recipe is Golden Delicious.
 Granny Smith would also work.

-Recipe note: The recipe calls for 2 cups of finely chopped apples.
+The recipe calls for 2 cups of finely chopped apples.
 This usually requires 2 medium apples or 3 small apples.
 A little more or less than 2 cups is fine.

-The only important tip to mention about the cabbage is not to let it cook too long at the end.
-I like it to be a little bit soft with a little bit of crunch.
+Cabbage: The only important tip to mention about the cabbage is not to let it cook too long at the end.
+I like it to be a bit soft with a little bit of crunch.
 Is it appropriate to say the cabbage should be “al dente”?

-Is this beef stew grain-free and/or gluten-free?
+Is this ham stew recipe grain-free and/or gluten-free?